Pterseus/content/data/The_Pathway_of_Life/en.md

 Listen to that profound dissatisfaction with the present form of Christianity which has seized our society and is expressed in murmurs of bitter resentment and sorrow.
 All are thirsting for the coming of the Kingdom of God.
 And it is drawing nigh.

 A purer Christianity slowly but surely replaces that which has been passing under that name.

-Channing.
+_Channing_

 #### 3